Paul Harvey: Awards

 Harvey was elected to the National Association of Broadcasters National Radio Hall of Fame and Oklahoma Hall of Fame, and appeared on the Gallup poll list of America's most admired men.
 In addition he received 11 Freedom Foundation Awards as well as the Horatio Alger Award.
 Harvey was named to the DeMolay Hall of Fame, a Masonic youth organization, on June 25, 1993.

+In 1993, Harvey was awarded one of the prestigious Peabody Awards.

 In 2005, he was awarded the Presidential Medal of Freedom, the United States' most prestigious civilian award, by President George W. Bush.
 Bush's remarks summarized Harvey's career: "He first went on the air in 1933, and he's been heard nationwide for 54 years.
 Americans like the sound of his voice...over the decades we have come to recognize in that voice some of the finest qualities of our country: patriotism, the good humor, the kindness, and common sense of Americans."

 On May 18, 2007, he received an honorary degree from Washington University in St. Louis.